Aperocky/replbuilder/README.md

 `pip install replbuilder`

-Quickly build a repl cli prompt in python.
+Quickly build a repl cli prompt for custom commands in python.

 `argparse` is used for quick and easy parsing interface, some options are overriden for using it within a repl prompt.
 But you should be able to utilize the full power of `argparse` as your repl parser.